ShuaiGuo16/ML-Enhanced-Robust-Design/README.md

 **1. Presentation**: the slides presented in [ASME Turbo Expo 2019](https://event.asme.org/Turbo-Expo-2019) conference.

 **2. MatlabScripts**: MATLAB source code and data to reproduce the results.
 The code and data are organized in individual folders corresponding to different sections in the paper.

+Pre-install UQLab (www.uqlab.com) is necessary to run the code